1ranGuan/PEFT_cvlab/README.md

-# Optimizing Engineering Vehicle Object Detection Performance Via Efficient Fine-Tuning  (Computer Vision Homework in HUST AIA)
+# Optimizing Engineering Vehicle Detection Performance Via Efficient Fine-Tuning  (Computer Vision Homework in HUST AIA)

 The code is based on mmdetection, thanks to their efforts for the Computer Vision Society.